-Please note that the writer of this article has not tried this product.
+Please note that the writer of this article has not tried any of these products.
 All information presented is purely research-based and correct at the time of publication.

-This is the company’s most comprehensive genetic test, featuring 170 reports on factors, such as ancestry, heritage, traits, and pharmacogenetics, which indicate how well a person responds to medication.
+This is the company’s most comprehensive genetic test, featuring 170 reports on factors such as ancestry, heritage, traits, and pharmacogenetics, which indicates how well a person may respond to medication.

 More specifically, the testing provides:

-- Health predisposition reports: More than 10 look for factors that include the BRCA gene (though it isn’t a comprehensive genetic BRCA test), late-onset Alzheimer’s, and type 2 diabetes.
+- Health predisposition reports: More than 10 reports look at factors including the BRCA gene (though it isn’t a comprehensive genetic BRCA test), late-onset Alzheimer’s, and type 2 diabetes.

-- Wellness reports: More than five examine deep sleep, lactose intolerance, and genetic weight.
+- Wellness reports: More than five reports address deep sleep, lactose intolerance, and genetic weight.

-- Pharmacogenetics reports: Three look at how the body processes certain medications.
+- Pharmacogenetics reports: Three reports look at how the body processes certain medications.

 - Ancestry reports: More than 50 reports look at a person’s ancestry.

-This test requires a saliva sample.
-23andMe notifies a person when their results are ready, usually within 3–4 weeks of sending the sample.
+This test requires a saliva sample, and 23andMe notifies a person when their results are ready, usually within 3–4 weeks of sending the sample.

 Regulation and privacy